About the Project

 Schedule a meeting with project planners.
 If you or your organization have ideas about the Haight-Ashbury Public Realm Plan, we’d love to hear them!
 Email email@example.com to set up a call or an in-person meeting.

-Attend the next public meeting this Fall (date to be determined).
+Attend the final public open house early 2015 (date to be determined).

 For general information about the Haight Ashbury Public Realm Plan, contact: